hschellman/DataChallengeWork-loginator/_sources/usage.rst.txt

 Installation
 ------------

-To use Loginator, first install this package, and `metacat <https://metacat.readthedocs.io/en/latest/>`_ and `data dispatcher <https://data-dispatcher.readthedocs.io/en/latest/>`_ from github (or ups).
+To use LArWrapper, first install this package from github, and `metacat <https://metacat.readthedocs.io/en/latest/>`_ and `data dispatcher <https://data-dispatcher.readthedocs.io/en/latest/>`_ from github (or ups).

 Then run `setup_hms` after modifying for your own user.